List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

-Neecheah [Diesel-Screw Propeller Boat] is the English adaptation of the Tlingit phrase neech yeil’, which means calm shoreline.
-This name looks like a Tlingit language description of the Yukon River just downstream of Whitehorse Rapids, which would have been correct, but does not pre-date 1900.
+Neecheah [Diesel-Screw Propeller Boat] – circumstantial evidence suggests that this name is the English adaptation of the Tlingit phrase neech yeil’, which means calm shoreline.
+This name is a Tlingit language description of the Yukon River just downstream of Whitehorse Rapids, which would have been correct, but does not pre-date 1900.
 Prior to October 1899, Whitehorse itself had not existed, and there had been no reason for the Indians to give its future location a name.
 Neecheah [Neech Yeil’] appears to be a short Tlingit language description of Whitehorse that was created in 1922 to name the boat.

-Neskatahin [likely candidate for a car name] is a contraction of the Tlingit phrase Nás’k Áa Tayee Héen, which means River Below Three Lakes.
+Neskatahin [likely candidate for a car name] – circumstantial evidence suggests that this name is a contraction of the Tlingit phrase Nás’k Áa Tayee Héen, which means River Below Three Lakes.
 This name refers to a village once located at a bend in the present-day Tatshenshini River, which is about 500 feet below, and about 3 1/2 miles from, three nearby lakes – now known as Pringle Lake, Stella Lake, and Neskatahin Lake.
 These three lakes lie on plateaus which overlook the river bend.
 Neskatahin was also 114 miles from Haines, via the Neskatahin Trail [Neskatahin Dei-yi].

 Nisutlin [Car #272] was a loanword used by the Tagish Indians.
 Its origin had been neither Tagish nor Tlingit.
 (The original Tlingit name for the Nisutlin River had been Héen Tlein [Big River].)
-The name Nisutlin was borrowed from a Southern Tutchone phrase which means strong flow.
+Circumstantial evidence suggest that Nisutlin was borrowed from a Southern Tutchone phrase which means strong flow.
 Nisutlin Bay located at Alaska Highway kilometer 1243.

 Norcom [Steam-Stern Wheel Boat] was named for the Northern Commercial Co., an affiliate of the Northern Navigation Co.

 "Norse River" [Car #306] was a misspelling of Nourse River, which had been named for Prof. Joseph E. Nourse (1819-1889), U.S. Navy.
 River mouth located at Chilkoot Trail Mile 7.2.

 Octopus Lake [Car #507] is a metaphoric name, which refers to the lake’s "many arms."
 Circumstantial evidence suggests that it is a translation of the corresponding Tlingit metaphoric name.
 Octopus Lake is just east of Summit Lake at White Pass.
 Its surface elevation is 15 feet above Summit Lake's.
 Octopus Lake extends between Mile Post 21.2 (Divide) and Mile Post 22.5.